gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 ### Important Note on the Files

-In order to support recording and replaying <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">Sensor Data</a>
- and re-using that information, there will be recording files in each project.
+In order to support recording and replaying <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">sensor data</a> and re-using that information, there will be recording files in each project.

 That means that when you record inside your Unity project, and want to use the recordings in a build, you have to manually copy these files to the build directory.